senzing-garage/senzing-api-server/README.md

             when to shutdown.
   ```

-For example, if you wanted to run the server on port 8080 and bind to all
+If you wanted to run the server on port 8080 and bind to all
 network interfaces with a concurrency of 16 you would use:

   ```console